JanSHecker/PokePipeline/README.md

 You can access adminer on http://localhost:8080 (login with postgres/postgres) You can access the strawberry graphQL WebUI on http://localhost:8000/graphql

+On the frontend you can press a button to add random new Pokemon through the api.
+Each Pokemon is displayes with its number and types and an additional button that will load its moves in into a second list with its details.

 iii.
 Design Choices

 At the core of my databse schema i created 3 tables for Pokemon, Types and Moves.
 I choose those 3 as base because they have the most interesting relationship between each other.
 Each Pokemon has both moves and types.
 Each Type has both Pokemon and moves.
 And each move has Pokemon its learned by and a type.